Schema#

 TypedField#

-field type and provides the same functionality.
+The Typed field type is a special Object field type and provides the same functionality.

-can be used to index objects containing different types of fields byed on the
+is that Typed can be used to index objects containing different types of fields byed on the

-type
+type field.

 Lets have a look at the following example fields: